 - What would you do differently?
 Think about the features of websites that bug you!
 Do you hate YouTube pop-ups?
 Is the layout of Twitter too bland?
 Choosing the things that you’d most like to change about the sites and apps you use regularly is a great way to find a specialization.

 - What is the market missing?
 Every industry has areas that don’t have enough skilled staff.
 Find a gap in the market and fill it!
 Keep up to date with which skills the industry needs by checking out job listings on sites like Indeed or Monster.
 You can also talk directly with the development community on forums like Reddit and WebDeveloper.com.

 When you’ve thought about these questions thoroughly, you’ll have a good idea about whether you want to be a front or back-end developer or even both!
 And remember this; when you’re learning how to become a web developer, use your strengths to follow your passion.

 Learn Must-Have Skills

 Finding the right place to learn is just as important as knowing what skills you need.
 Here is a list of skills that are must-have while pursuing a career in web development:

 Front-End Development Skills

 - HTML and CSS: Hypertext Markup Language and Cascading Style Sheets are the most basic tools you’ll need to design a webpage.
 They are both markup languages which means they are sets of codes that guide the way text is presented on a webpage.
 You can find the introductory HTML and CSS courses here.

 - Content Management: All sites have content.
 All content needs to be arranged and managed so it can be easily accessed by users.
 As a front-end developer, being able to use content management systems (CMS) is essential.
 Nearly two-thirds of the Internet uses WordPress as its CMS (that includes BitDegree Tutorials!).
 So, if you only learn one CMS, learn WordPress.
-BitDegree has two free courses on WordPress, so you can start as soon as you’re ready!
+BitDegree has a free course on WordPress, so you can start as soon as you’re ready!